ferdiebergado/jwt/README.md

 -   Always use a sufficiently random secret key (≥ 256 bits recommended).
 -   Keep keys out of source control and rotate them periodically.
 -   Tokens are verified in constant time to prevent timing attacks.
--   Expiration and “not before” checks follow RFC 7519 strictly.
+-   Expiration and "not before" checks follow RFC 7519 strictly.